A museum dedicated to cinema

 By shining a light on the past, present and future of film, the museum plunges visitors into the unique world of cinema, through original exhibitions, screenings, publications, educational programmes and exceptional collections.

 The museum displays a vast selection of objects relating to film production and film technology, presenting the diverse, international and complex stories of moviemakers and the works they create.
-Among the hundreds of objects on display are the sole surviving shark from the filming of Jaws, made from the original mould, and items evoking directors from Pedro Almodóvar to Agnès Varda.
+Among the hundreds of objects on display are the Sole Surviving Full Scale Model of the shark from Jaws (made from the original mould), and items evoking cinema’s luminaries.

 Glass roof